cloudmesh/classes/docs/source/spring-2017/new.rst

 .. note::

-   Previous I523 class participants: While I523 is a beginners class I524 is an advanced class and we expect that you know python which you hopefully have learned as part of I523.
+   Previous I523 class participants: While I523 is a beginners class I524 is an advanced class and we expect that you know Python (we will use python 2.7) which you hopefully have learned as part of I523.
 If not, make sure you learn it before, or consider additional time needed for that class.
-You will be expected to have a computer on which you have python installed.
-You will be using chameleon and our local cloud.
+You will be expected to have a computer on which you have Python 2.7 installed.
+You may be using chameleon cloud, jetstream cloud (advanced features of using openstack and not their GUI) and our local cloud.
 Optionally some projects may use docker.
 A significant amount of time is needed beyond the lectures to familiarize yourself with the technologies more so than in I523.

 .. note::